 When imagining the company’s branding, Basman Tenenbaum formalized a concept that subtly frames Gad Halperin & Co.’s work in every element.

 The logo, for example, while simple, is symmetrical and balanced.
 The unusual letter “H” is seemingly the only thing out of the ordinary as it symbolizes and embodies the architectural design itself — it represents building blocks, lightly stacked on top of one another.

 The Woodary is an interior design and bespoke cabinetry company based in Australia.
 Their primary branding concept, courtesy of Brandy & Coco, is all about keeping the brand subtle and strong.

 This branding concept is contemporary at its best but also timeless.
-Without being unnecessarily flashy, it refreshes the eye with geometric design elements, which led to a minimal logo made out of basic geometric shapes (circle, triangle and rectangle) that combined make the minimal image of a tree.
-Paired with a clear sans-serif typeface it is rooted in consumers' psyche as the symbol of long-lasting, craftsmanship quality.
+Without being unnecessarily flashy, it refreshes the eye with geometric design elements, which led to a minimal logo made out of basic geometric shapes (circle, triangle, and rectangle) that combined to make the minimal image of a tree.
+Paired with a clear sans-serif typeface, it is rooted in consumers' psyche as the symbol of long-lasting, craftsmanship quality.

 15. Wiley by Contrast & Co.

 Being at the forefront of defining the legal and regulatory frameworks for the most instrumental change-makers in the world for nearly 40 years, Wiley has evolved past a simple legal firm.

 As its team accelerated into a new decade, Wiley needed an identity that could match said growth and effectively communicate its legacy as well as its vision for the future.
 That’s where Contrast & Co. came in.

 Paired with a new, streamlined law firm logo, imagery, and custom-tailored website, the new identity mirrors Wiley’s unique structure and client-focused mindset, as well as more clearly defining its elite collection of practices.